We collaborate with ACS CAN to put both research and evidence-based advocacy in action.

-The American Cancer Society’s (ACS) Tobacco Control Research (TCR) team studies factors in the United States that predict what leads adults and adolescents to start and stop using tobacco products as well as cannabis.
-We do this by tracking populations’ use of conventional tobacco products, such as cigarettes, cigars, and snuff, along with more novel ones, such as e-cigarettes, hookahs, and nicotine pouches.
+The American Cancer Society (ACS) Tobacco Control Research (TCR) team studies factors in the United States that predict what leads adults and adolescents to start and stop using any one of the many conventional or novel tobacco products.
+As part of this effort, we track the use of conventional tobacco products, such as cigarettes, cigars, and snuff along with more novel ones, such as electronic cigarettes (e-cigarettes), hookahs, and nicotine pouches.

-Our work is closely knit with the tobacco control advocacy efforts led by the American Cancer Society Cancer Action Network (ACS CAN), which is the ACS’s nonprofit, nonpartisan advocacy affiliate founded in 2001.
+The ACS TCR team studies tobacco control policies, related health and economic policies, and the activities of the tobacco industry through the lens of health equity.
+Our work is closely knit with the tobacco control advocacy efforts led by the American Cancer Society Cancer Action Network (ACS CAN), which is the ACS nonprofit, nonpartisan advocacy affiliate founded in 2001.

-ACSC AN influences evidence-based policy changes at the federal, state, and local levels as well as with legislative (through laws) and regulatory solutions that will reduce the cancer burden.
+ACS CAN influences evidence-based policy changes at the federal, state, and local levels with legislative (through laws) and regulatory solutions (requirements issued when a law is passed to help the law be put into action) that reduce the cancer burden.

-We give insight into our joint work as a partnership in action in “An Advocacy-Research Collaboration Model to Inform Evidence-Based Tobacco Control Efforts,” published in Tobacco Control in January 2023.
+We give an overview of our partnership in action in “An Advocacy-Research Collaboration Model to Inform Evidence-Based Tobacco Control Efforts,” published in Tobacco Control in January 2023.

-Experts with diverse backgrounds from ACS and ACS CAN align on the priorities of tobacco control while considering—or generating—evidence that’s related to the intended, unintended, and potential implications of tobacco-control efforts.
+Experts with diverse backgrounds from ACS and ACS CAN align on the priorities of tobacco control while considering—or generating—evidence related to the intended, unintended, and potential implications of tobacco control efforts.

 We describe our work as both: